michael105/slterm/README.md

 #### Additions in detail:

-	Lessmode
+##### Lessmode

-		Hit Ctrl+Shift+PageUp/CursorUp to enter "lessmode".
+  * Hit `Ctrl+Shift+l/PageUp/CursorUp` to enter "lessmode".

-		Afterwards in the 'lessmode' Cursor keys and PageUp/Down scroll around.
+		Afterwards in "lessmode" Cursor keys and PageUp/Down scroll around.

-		Ctrl+Shift+PageDown/CursorDown, 'q' or Escape leave the lessmode.
+  * `Ctrl+Shift+PageDown/CursorDown`, `q` or `Escape` leave lessmode.

- 		Hit Ctrl/Shift+Return to execute a command in the shell and automatically enter lessmode,
-       	if more than one screen is written by the command.
+  * Hit Ctrl/Shift+Return to execute a command in the shell and automatically enter lessmode, if more than one screen is written by the command.

-		Shift+Backspace: Enter lessmode and scroll back to the place, the last command has been entered.
+		Shift+Backspace: Enable lessmode and scroll back to the place, the last command has been entered.

 <img align="right" src="images/vt-102-1984.jpg">

-	Scrollmarks: Bookmarks within the history.
+ - Scrollmarks: Bookmarks within the history.

 		set:  Ctrl+Alt+n (n=0..9)
 		goto: Ctrl+n
 		in lessmode: 'n' (number without modifier)

+##### Hotkeys for font sizes and colors:

+ - *Alt+Shift + Insert/Delete*  Enlarge/Shrink font width
+ - `Alt+Shift + PageUp/PageDown`
+       Zoom font in / out
+     *Alt+Shift+Home*
+       Reset to default font size.
+    *Ctrl+Shift + I*
+       Inverse colors

+ Inline help: *(Anymod)+F1*

+    Show the reference of keybindings
+    'Anymod' can be any combination of modification keys (Ctrl, Alt,..)
+    Added to show the internal help, also when e.g. F1 has been bound to the window manager

 	Cursor and configurable cursorcolor for unfocused windows, cursor gets highlighted on focus in